mr4tt/zotbot/README.md

 - [Netflix Prize](https://en.wikipedia.org/w/index.php?title=Netflix_Prize&oldid=1167025855) - The Netflix Prize was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films, i.e. without the users being identified except by numbers assigned for the contest.
 The competition was held by Netflix, a video streaming servic...

 - [Timothy Dexter](https://en.wikipedia.org/w/index.php?title=Timothy_Dexter&oldid=1162124222) - Timothy Dexter (January 22, 1747 – October 23, 1806) was an American businessman noted for his eccentric behavior and writings.
 He became wealthy through marriage and a series of improbably successful investments, and spent his fortune lavishly.
 Though barely educated or literate, Dexter considered himself "the greatest philosopher in the Western Wo...

-- [Joan of Leeds](https://en.wikipedia.org/w/index.php?title=Joan_of_Leeds&oldid=1094155891) - Joan of Leeds or Johannas de Ledes (fl. early 14th century) was an English nun, who, bored with her monastic and enclosed life, at some point in 1318 escaped from St Clement's by York priory to journey to Beverley, where she was accused of living with a man.
-To escape, she feigned mortal illness and constructed a dummy of herself, which her colleagu...

 # misc
 - [Nick Land-Meltdown](http://www.ccru.net/swarm1/1_melt.htm)